jianggl2000/FixRefAllele/README.md

 The program depends on samtools to retrieve sequence from reference genome fasta file.
 Please have samtools installed and path set up before running the program.

 #### Important:
-Please note that the program assumes all the variants using the reference sequncing to call variants, and it won't fix strand issue, that is, if the VCF file used reverse-complement strand to call variant, the problem won't be fixed and the variant will be removed from the output VCF file.
+Please note that the program assumes all the variants using the same reference sequncing to call variants, and it won't fix strand issue, that is, if the VCF file used reverse-complement strand to call variant, the problem won't be fixed and the variant will be removed from the output VCF file if none of the REF or ALT alleles match the reference sequence.

-Please make sure you are using the same reference genome used for variant calling.
+Please also note that the program only flip REF and ALT alleles, and modify genotype GT for all individuals accordingly.
+Other information will keep as it is in the input file.

 #### linkout:
    - [gvcftools](https://sites.google.com/site/gvcftools/)